luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Given this premise, we expect populist parties as well as populist content to be popular among people with populist attitudes.
 We also hypothesize the opposite to be true: populist parties as well as populist content will not be especially popular among people with less populist attitudes.
-We can there formulate the following hypotheses:
+We can formulate the following hypotheses:

 #quote(block: true)[
     #strong[H2a:]